SteffTek/Gunther-Voice/README.md

 # Gunther-Voice
 ## Voice Bot for usage with Gunther Discord AI

-Please visit [This Repo](https://github.com/SteffTek/Gunther-Bot) for Gunther AI
+Please visit [this Repo](https://github.com/SteffTek/Gunther-Bot) for Gunther AI Bot.

+**THIS APPLICATION DOESN'T WORK WITHOUT THE OTHER BOT!**

 ___